sotiristiga/euroleague/README.md

 # Basic stats from websites

-Against =  The against team that player played
+Against =  The team the plater played against

-Team = The team that player played
+Team = The team that the player played for

 IDGAME= the fixture and the # of the game in this fixture

-Phase= The phase of Euroleague that game happened
+Phase= The phase of Euroleague that the game happened

 Player = The name of player